mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 > just have a profile on Stackoverflow, on your local slack group and show up in meetups.
 People are more willing to spend time, give you referrals if they _see_ you making progress.

 Referrals are super critical to your early success.
-So the better your network is, the more chances that you get referrals and get your resume to the hiring manager and being setup for an interview.
+So the better your network is, the more chances that the referrals will help your resume get to the right person.

 ## Summary
 Find a mentor or join platforms and groups where you can quickly ask questions and get answers.